 - Classes for Kids and Families

 The on-demand classes are free and available for anyone.
-Check out the Community Resource Center YouTube library - we are adding new classes every week!
+Check out the Community Resource Center YouTube library!

 Learn to Meditate — Free Headspace Subscription

 The Los Angeles County Department of Mental Health (LACDMH) has teamed up with Headspace to offer Los Angeles County residents access to their popular app that teaches you how to meditate.

 Meditation has been shown to help people stress less, focus more and sleep better.
 Headspace is meditation made simple, teaching you life-changing mindfulness skills in just a few minutes a day.